[?] Subscribe To This Site

 The most interesting change of property law Spain was the abolition of the so called Patrimonio Tax in 2009.
 The Patrimonio tax was a wealth tax.

-New property law 2009 in favor of landlords:
+New property law 2009 in favor of landlords

 A new rental law in Spain gives fundamental new rights to property owners.
 When a renter has been late twice for rental payment his lease may be canceled under the following conditions: The contract of rent must stipulate the maximum payment delay allowed within a month, such as until date 7th, for example.
 The renter must have received one written warning previously, which is best done by Burofax.